This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Always keep in mind that not everyone will have the same exact results when it comes to color treatments and hair processes.

-Understanding how different processes and treatment impact your hair, and what changes occur in regards to the follicles and cuticles can help you make the best decisions when it comes to caring for your hair.
+Understanding how different processes and treatments impact your hair, and what changes occur in regard to the follicles and cuticles, can help you make the best decisions when it comes to caring for your hair.

 It is always a good thing to know your hair type, how thick it is, and what your hair texture is like before picking a color and dyeing your hair.